Seatis/my-teaching-materials/sql-basics/1-plain/README.md

 ## Materials & Resources
 ### Environment
+Preparation:
-- Install MySQL for your computer
+- Install MySQL for your computer - you'll need to have admin rights to your pc;
-- (you can install MySQL Workbench as well)
+- Add MySQL Workbench

 ### Training
 | Material | Time |